 For many, the Apple Watch’s biggest deal breaker is that it requires an iPhone.
 You need to pair the watch with an iPhone in order for it to work properly.
 Even though the latest software updates will make it easier to use the watch without your phone nearby, the iPhone is still a requirement.

-Additionally, many people who wear medical alert systems are elderly, have a chronic medical condition or are uncomfortable operating top-of-the-line wearable smart devices.
+Additionally, many people who wear medical alert systems are elderly, have a chronic medical condition, or are uncomfortable operating top-of-the-line wearable smart devices.
 For these individuals, smartwatches have more features than they want or need, with a steep learning curve, high price tag and short battery life to boot.
-Features like medication reminders and emergency calling are helpful, but only if you know how to operate them.
+Features like medication reminders and emergency calling are helpful, but only if you know how to use them.
 If not, there are easier to use and less expensive medical alert systems for procuring that peace of mind.

 On the other hand, personal medical alert systems are also paired with 24/7 professional monitoring services and some, like ADT Health, can be integrated into a larger home security system.
 A smart watch can help keep you connected, but if you’re looking for a device specifically designed for emergency medical response, monitored medical alert systems may be a better option for contacting emergency personnel and family contacts through the biggest scope of possible emergencies.